Managing for dry years and drought

 Written by Bernie English, Senior Extension Officer, Department of Agriculture and Fisheries

-This document was reviewed as part of the GrazingFutures Project.
+The GrazingFutures Project was responsible for reviewing ‘Managing for dry years’ article.
 GrazingFutures is funded by the Queensland Government’s Drought and Climate Adaptation Program that aims to build drought and business resilience for Queensland livestock producers.

 Australian CliMate will provide an overview of climate variability in your area using historical data drills.

 Dry season management of a beef business is an online booklet that guides readers through planning, managing and supplementary feeding.

 Fit to load is a publication from Meat & Livestock Australia that helps livestock operators meet the Australian Animal Welfare Standards & Guidelines for the Land Transport of Livestock and decide whether an animal is fit to be loaded for transport and for the entire journey.

 Producer case studies